 I’m a road trip person.
 I think it’s the best way to explore the world.
 The ultimate feeling of freedom.
 But there are road trips and there are road trips.
 And then there is the Chapman’s Peak Drive.
 So turn up the music, wind down your window and get ready for a journey to the end of the world and back again.

 The Chapman’s Peak Drive is said to be one of the most scenic roads in the world.
 I’m not a fan of such black-and-white statements.
 But scenic it is.
 Starting in Hout Bay, just south of Cape Town, it stretches to a mountain called Chapman’s Peak, from where it got its name.
-The drive takes you on a cliff hanging zig-zagging journey and lands your entourage at the top almost six hundred meter above the sea.
+The drive takes you on a cliff hanging zig-zagging journey and lands your entourage six hundred meter above sea level.

 The nine-thousand-meter-long-drive transforms your car to an energetic roller coaster cart on a winding red rock road.
 Sounds thrilling?
 It is.

 The flat plateau at the top surrounds itself by a volcano shaped mountain skyline.
 The bright light makes your eyes ache as the ocean throw away a spectrum of blue colours.
 The waves swirl like an angry steam machine when they hit against the rocks and you suddenly feel small so small you just want to…that’s when I met Eddie.

 He stood in the shadow at the road side view point.
 As a Cape Town native he grew up in the aftermath of the apartheid.
 He had seen the panorama view at Chapman’s Peak many times.
 “You notice something new every time”, he said.
 “Look for whales and dolphins, they often swim by just below us.
 It’s an incredible sight”.